Automorphism groups of edge-transitive maps: Edge-transitive maps

 \subsection{The 14 classes of edge-transitive maps}

-The $14$ maps $\mathcal N$ with one edge are shown in Figure~\ref{basicmaps}, labelled with the symbol $1$, $2$, $2^*,\ldots$, assigned by Graver and Watkins in~\cite{GW} to the corresponding class $T$.
+The $14$ maps $\mathcal N$ with one edge are shown in Figure~\ref{basicmaps}, labelled with the symbol $1$, $2$, $2^*,\ldots$, assigned by Graver and Watkins in~\cite{GW} to the corresponding class $T$ (see also~\cite{Wil97} for a similar classification of edge-transitive maps by Wilson).
 The underlying surface of each map $\mathcal N$ is the closed unit disc $\overline{\mathbb D}$, with the following exceptions: when $T=2^P{\rm ex}$, $5$ or $5^*$ it is the $2$-sphere $S^2$, when $T=4^P$ it is the M\"obius band, and when $T=5^P$ it is the real projective plane.
 The letters V, F and P indicate whether $\mathcal N$ has one vertex, face or Petrie polygon, and thus whether the maps $\M$ in class~$T$ are vertex-, face- or Petrie-transitive.
 The rows correspond to the orbits of the group $\Omega$ of map operations, and the second and third maps in each row (when they exist) are the dual and the Petrie dual of the first map; the same applies to the maps $\M$ in the corresponding classes.

+To justify the statement about maps with one edge at the beginning of this section, and to show that there really are $14$ classes of edge-transitive maps, we will now prove the following theorem:

-We will now prove that there are $14$ classes $T$ of edge-transitive maps, or equivalently that there are $14$ conjugacy classes of subgroups $N=N(T)$ of $\Gamma$ satisfying $\Gamma=NE$, namely the map subgroups for the maps ${\mathcal N}(T)$.
+\begin{thm} There are $14$ classes $T$ of edge-transitive maps, corresponding to the $14$ conjugacy classes of subgroups $N$ of $\Gamma$ satisfying $\Gamma=NE$.
+These are the map subgroups for the maps ${\mathcal N}(T)$ shown in Figure~\ref{basicmaps}. \end{thm}